noynaert/csc264/00_Getting_Started/sourceCode/README.md

 However, the SASM ide requires the files to have `.asm` extensions, and to begin at `main:`

+Also, the declaration of the length had to be changed.

 Both styles will compile and execute using the `as` assembler.
 However, only the `.asm` files will work in SASM.